meatpiHQ/wican-fw/README.md

 Follow these steps to set up your Wi-CAN module:

 1. **Prepare the Hardware:**
-   - Begin by creating two custom shields for your Wi-CAN module setup to facilitate future modifications.
-Details for these shields are provided in the attachments below.
+   - Begin by creating relevant shield for your Wi-CAN module setup.
    - Mount the ESP32 board onto the shields, ensuring correct pin configuration and secure connections.

 2. **Flash the Firmware onto the ESP32 Board:**